mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 #### `ssh_user`

 String.
 Ssh username.
-Used when logging in to backend servers to run commands.
+Used when logging into backend servers to run commands.

 #### `ssh_keyfile`

 Path to file with an ssh private key.
-Used when logging in to backend servers to run commands.
+Used when logging into backend servers to run commands.

 #### `ssh_check_host_key`

 Boolean, default: true.
-When logging in to backends, require that the server is already listed in the known_hosts-file of the user running MaxScale.
+When logging into backends, require that the server is already listed in the known_hosts-file of the user running MaxScale.

 #### `ssh_timeout`